International Program in Design and Architecture (INDA) Summer student design construction project. BAN HIN WUA SCHOOL. Ranong, Thailand. Summer 2018

 INDA student design construction project.
 TREESCAPE.
 Bangkok.
 Summer 2020

-Treescape rekindles childhood adventure with a playful elevated treehouse that connects a small canal neighborhood to the life of two grand trees.
+Treescape rekindles the spirit of childhood adventure with a playful elevated treehouse that connects a small canal neighborhood to the life of two grand trees.
 The spiraling form recalls a fairground carousel and lifts visitors from street level into the life of the vast tree canopies - a rich and otherwise unnoticed natural world a short distance above their heads.
 The elevated platform offers a brief detachment from the city giving new views of the naturalistic canal environment, and a suspended rope grid pen offers a peaceful space to unwind for adults and children alike.

 Students learnt about the biology of the specific trees and made 3D scans of the trees and surroundings before progressing design, and then negotiated with the land owners (Phra Khanong District Authority), the tree specialist, structural engineers and contractor to finalise execution proposals.